 Requirements under NSW Public Health Orders are now changing with transition from a COVID suppression to a community-managed approach.
-Changes in conditions and requirements will now be triggered by publicly reported vaccination rates for NSW state.
+Changes in conditions and requirements in NSW are presently triggered by community acquired COVID-19 transmission levels, hospitalisation and mortality rates.